Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Complimentary breakfast at all hotels

 - Unlimited milestone bonuses

 Our Take: The Hilton Gold status elite tier is arguably one of the best deals in all hotel elite status tiers.
 It packs tons of benefits and perks, while still making itself attainable for folks who travel somewhat frequently.

 There is a ton of value with this elite status tier.
 All of these perks will significantly improve the quality of your stay at a Hilton hotel.

-Most notably is free complimentary breakfast at all hotels.
-The quality of this breakfast will vary on the hotel brand.
-While a Hampton Inn might offer a standard continental breakfast, the more luxurious Conrad or Waldorf Astoria brands will offer a credit for breakfast at the hotel restaurant.
+Most notable is free complimentary breakfast at all hotels.
+The quality of this breakfast will vary on the hotel brand — while a Hampton Inn might offer a standard continental breakfast, the more luxurious Conrad or Waldorf Astoria brands will offer a credit for breakfast at the hotel restaurant.

 In addition, you can also expect space-available room upgrades.
 These upgrades allow up to an Executive room type, which will feel like a great improvement over the standard room that you probably booked.
 Generally, these upgrades yield “enhanced rooms”, which often are rooms with better views.
 So paying for a standard room in New York City, you might get moved to the same room but facing Central Park, which normally costs extra.

 There are lots of opportunities to earn tons of Hilton points thanks to the 80% bonus points you earn during your stays.
 There are also milestone bonuses which allow you to earn thousands of bonus points for completing certain amounts of nights per year.

 The easiest way to maintain this elite status tier is by having the Hilton Honors American Express Surpass or Hilton Honors American Express Business credit cards.
 They both offer complimentary Gold elite status as long as you keep the card open.
 With one of these cards you can enjoy the perks of Hilton Gold status, without needing to build up or maintain 40 nights of traveling per year.